 Forgive me for only reading the summary but isn't this basically pushing for the Nova classification system?

-I don't know too much about it but the general idea is that more chemicals = more harmful, despite whatever essential vitamins you may be getting in the meantime.
+I don't know too much about it but the general idea is that more chemicals or just more processes = more harmful, despite whatever essential vitamins you may be getting in the meantime.
 Sure sodas and ice cream everyday are never good.
 But that'd mean even stuff like low-sugar cereals and yogurts, even whole-grain breads, are "bad" because they go through a mechanized packing process operated by--you guessed it--those "powerful global corporations."

 I'd be happy to see less plastic, though; I just don't know how'd you'd do it unless everyone just reuses food containers when going to the store.
 Germany has the "pfand" system at some locations where you get part of your money back if you return the containers.